jrauscher/ninkology/README.md

 #### Installation of Ninkology
 Place the files located in src/ninkology/ wherever you want to run Ninkology from.<br/>

+##### Installation of Ninkology web interface
-Place the files in src/webinterface/ into an apache directory (default: /var/www/).<br/>
+Place the files in src/webinterface/ into a webserver directory (default for Apache: /var/www/).<br/>
+Ensure that the "cgi" folder (src/webinterface/cgi) is allowed Execcgi in your webserver.<br/>
 Change the permissions of the webinterface/cgi/upload/ folder to 777<br/>

 -----------------------------------------------------------------------